 “It is hard to describe what [we] have been through with our [other daughter]; there have been many trials and tribulations along the way, but the blessings that she has brought to our family, and all that know her, are immeasurable.
 She is a gift, a perfect gift.
 I trust that whatever God brings us … will be the same—perfect in its own unique way.”

 Neil goes on to describe a powerful speech he heard several years ago by Roy Spence, co-founder of GSD&M Advertising Agency in Austin, about the power of attitudes to change actions and how, on the road of life, “you become what you look for”:

 “If you look for enemies, you will find them.
 If you look for hate, it will live in your heart.
 If you look for gossip, it will consume you.
 If you look for fear, it will follow you.
 On another road, if you look for friends, you will be befriended.
 If you look for love, it will lift you up.
 If you look for truth, it will set you free.
 And if you look for hope, it will take you to higher ground.”

-And as fathers, I know many of you are facing challenges right now, whether it’s a physical issue, a behavior concern, maybe not being able to see your kids, or something else.
+As fathers, many of you are facing challenges right now, whether it’s a physical issue, a behavior concern, maybe not being able to see your kids, or something else.
 Life has thrown you some curveballs.

-To encourage you, I can’t offer any thoughts more profound than what Neil sent us: look for love; look for hope; look for truth; lean on faithful friends.
-As I often say, your attitude determines your altitude, and that’s very much true when it comes to our fathering.
+To encourage you, consider what Neil sent us: look for love; look for hope; look for truth; lean on faithful friends.

 What fathers have inspired you through their perseverance?
 Please encourage other dads by leaving a comment either below or on our Facebook page.